MarvinTeichmann/pyvision/tutorial/README.md

 ### Entry Point

-The file found in `entry_point` contains the start point for pyvision to execute.
-The file needs to be structured in a certained way to take advantage of all pyvision functionalities.
+The parameter `entry_point` is a pointer to the code which is executed by pyvision.
+The corresponding python file needs to be structured in a certained way to take advantage of all pyvision functionalities.
 A minimalistic example is implemented in by [hello.py](model/hello.py).
 Pyvision expects to find a function with the following interface here:

 ```
 def create_pyvision_model(conf, logdir, init_training=True, debug=False):